Skip to main content

 What We Love

-• Washable pre-filter genuinely helps pet owners by catching hair before it shortens HEPA life
+• Washable pre-filter catches pet hair before it shortens HEPA life — a rinse, not a reorder

-• AQI sensor accuracy within ±5% means auto mode actually responds to allergen events
+• AQI sensor reads within 5% of EPA reference monitors, so auto mode reacts to real allergen events

 What Could Be Better

-• No Apple HomeKit support limits ecosystem options for Apple-centric smart homes
+• No Apple HomeKit support, so Apple-centric smart homes lose some automation options

-• Fan noise at maximum speed is noticeable in bedrooms, though auto mode rarely hits max in normal allergy conditions
+• Fan noise at maximum speed is noticeable in a bedroom, though auto mode rarely hits max

 The Verdict